-Reconfigurable logic is any logical element that is part of a reconfigurable module.
+Reconfigurable logic is any logical element that is part of an RM.
 These logical elements are modified when a partial BIT file is loaded.
 Many types of logical components can be reconfigured such as LUTs, flip-flops, block RAM, and DSP blocks.

-Reconfigurable Module (RM)
+Reconfigurable Module

-A Reconfigurable Module (RM) is the netlist or HDL description that is implemented within a reconfigurable partition.
-Multiple RMs exist for a reconfigurable partition.
+An RM is the netlist or HDL description that is implemented within an RP.
+Multiple RMs exist for an RP.

-Reconfigurable Partition (RP)
+Reconfigurable Partition

-Reconfigurable Partition (RP) is an attribute set on an instantiation that defines the instance as reconfigurable.
-The Reconfigurable Partition is the level of hierarchy within which different Reconfigurable Modules are implemented.
+RP is an attribute set on an instantiation that defines the instance as reconfigurable.
+The RP is the level of hierarchy within which different RMs are implemented.
 Tcl commands such as opt_design, place_design and route_design detect the HD.RECONFIGURABLE property on the instance and process it correctly.